MultiSafepay/docs/content/payment-methods/manual-capture.md

 # Integration

-Manual Capture is supported for our [Magento 2](/docs/magento-2) solution.
+Manual Capture is supported for our [Magento 2](/docs/magento-2) integration.

 To activate it in other [ready-made integrations](/docs/our-integrations/), you can customize it via our API.